- Teaching Resources

 Dr. Robert Marazano identified academic words from 11 subject areas and organized into four grade bands: K-2, 3-5, 6-8 and 9-12.
-These grade level specific word lists are based on that research.
+These grade level specific academic vocabulary word lists are based on that research.
 Each list is grade level appropriate and connects a subject area.

 In today’s high-stakes testing, students taking these types of assessments are expect to read and understand words and phrase such as character trait and primary source which are found in directions and questions.
-This group has 15 word lists and each list has 8 words.
+This group has 15 academic vocabulary word lists and each list has 8 words.
 Grades 1 & 2 use Lists 1-4.
 Grades 3-5 use all lists.
 Grades 6-8 use lists 7-15.

 Common Core State Standards Related to Academic Language

 Acquire and use accurately a range of general academic and domain-specific words and phrases sufficient for reading, writing, speaking, and listening at the college and career readiness level; demonstrate independence in gathering vocabulary knowledge when encountering an unknown term important to comprehension or expression.

 Acquire and use accurately grade-appropriate general academic and domain-specific words and phrases; gather vocabulary knowledge when considering a word or phrase important to comprehension or expression.

 Academic Vocabulary List 2: explicit, trace, infer, theme, distinct, recognize, evident, evaluate, interpret, demonstrate